-- Perform skills and use equipment necessary to propagate, transplant, fertilize, irrigate, prune, and otherwise regulate growth of plants produced in the nursery and greenhouse. - Recognize, name, and understand management requirements for plants commonly grown in the Oregon nursery and greenhouse industry and their associated pests. - Demonstrate knowledge of government regulations related to nursery and greenhouse operations, workplace safety, water regulations, pesticide safety, and crop sanitation requirements to effectively manage a nursery or greenhouse. - Evaluate production practices in terms of currently understood principles of sustainability.
+- Perform skills and use equipment necessary to propagate, transplant, fertilize, irrigate, prune, and otherwise regulate growth of plants. - Recognize, name, and understand management requirements for plants commonly grown in Oregon and their associated pests. - Demonstrate knowledge of government regulations, workplace safety, water regulations, pesticide safety, and crop sanitation requirements. - Evaluate production practices in terms of currently understood principles of sustainability.

-The first step to entering this program is to take part in an assessment process, which includes taking the college's free placement test and meeting with Chemeketa's Advising and Counseling Services staff.
+The first step to entering this program is to take part in an assessment process, which includes taking the college's free placement test and meeting with Chemeketa's Advising and First Year Programs staff.
 You may need to complete program entry requirements.
 Then your advisor will help you develop an individualized program of study, which may include one or more of the following: